Top 10 Things To Do In The Cook Islands

 1. Spend The Day In The Aitutaki Lagoon

 One of those magical days that will vividly live in your mind forever, climb aboard the modern catamaran of The Vaka Cruise, and set sail to the dreamy uninhabited islets (motu) that dot the Aitutaki Lagoon.
-I’ve visited 21 islands in the South Pacific and explored quite a few lagoons, but nothing gets close to those stereotypical flashes of paradise that you’ll see on this day.
+I’ve visited over 30 islands in the South Pacific and explored quite a few lagoons, but nothing gets close to those stereotypical flashes of paradise you’ll see today.
 The water is so intensely blue, the white sand blinds you as if you’re staring at the sun and the palm trees… well, they curve at just the perfect angle!

 One Foot Island Aitutaki lagoon Cook Islands boat